sfromm/ansible-iptables/README.md

     from.
 This defaults to an empty list.
 - **ipv4_blackhole**: list of IPv4 addresses to block.
 - **ipv6_blackhole**: list of IPv6 addresses to block.
+- **iptables_tcp_reject**: Mechanism to reject a TCP connection.
+Refer to iptables documentation for specific options.
+Defaults to `icmp-port-unreachable`.
+- **iptables_udp_reject**: Mechanism to reject a UDP connection.
+Refer to iptables documentation for specific options.
+Defaults to `icmp-port-unreachable`.
+- **ip6tables_tcp_reject**: Mechanism to reject a TCP connection for IPv6.
+Refer to iptables documentation for specific options.
+Defaults to `icmp6-port-unreachable`.
+- **ip6tables_udp_reject**: Mechanism to reject a UDP connection for IPv6.
+Refer to iptables documentation for specific options.
+Defaults to `icmp6-port-unreachable`.
 - **iptables_do_src_nat_postrouting**:  boolean for whether to do source NAT postrouting in the *nat* table.
 One example of using this would be deploying something like [OpenVPN](https://openvpn.net).